Study the countries located in the Northern and Southern Hemisphere of the globe.

 areas of land that are flooded either permanently or seasonally

-a projection that shows reference lines on a map where the areas farthest from the equator are distorted by size and longitude and latitude are shown as lines that cross at right angles
+a cylindrical projection that shows a globe flatten into a 2-dimensional map and the areas farthest from the equator are distorted by size

-a projection that shows latitude lines evenly spaced along longitude lines and become closer in distance as they approach the poles as if a cone had been placed over the top of the globe
+a projection that shows latitude lines evenly spaced along longitude lines and becomes closer as they approach the poles as if a cone had been placed over the top of the globe

 maps that show physical features such as mountains, valleys, and plains

-a projection that uses a specific point at the globe's center where every curved surface is mapped to a straight line, helping navigators find the shortest distance between two points
+a projection where the median and equator form great circles (halves of a sphere) creating straight lines, helping navigators find the shortest distance between two points

 maps that show the boundaries of countries and states